 As a writer over at “Everything USB” said, “The Lamborghini style laptop is almost more fun to look at than to use.
 The outer shell is styled like the legendary drool-inducing exotic sports car.
 Available in carbon fiber black or hot orange, it’s bound to draw some attention wherever you go.
 Smooth lines give way to sleek simulated tail lights with the Lamborghini logo etched on the lid like sweet icing on high octane cake.
 Unfortunately, it’s not as easy on the wallet as it is on the eyes.”

 For nearly $3,000, the Lambo laptop packs quite a hefty price tag – which is oddly reminiscent of its namesake.
 After all, you pay a decent amount of money for the performance and appearance of a real Lamborghini.

 But luckily – you don’t really need to pay that $3,000 up front if you want a really epic laptop.
-Here at Vernon Computer Source, we rent laptops to businesses and corporations (including gaming companies) and we’re always happy to rent out Alienware, ASUS or other high-end machines for a fraction of the cost to own.
+Here at Vernon Computer Source, we rent laptops to businesses and corporations (including gaming companies) and we’re always happy to rent out Alienware, ASUS or other high-end machines for a fraction of the cost to own, just request a quote.